-Pizza stones are available just about everywhere, and come in a variety of sizes and shapes (and prices).
-They should be put in a cold oven, then preheated for at least 30 minutes before using.
-Because they are porous and absorb liquid, the stone should never be washed with soap…just a dry brush or some plain, warm water if needed.
-They are also ideal for baking bread.
+Pizza stones and steels are available just about everywhere, and come in a variety of sizes and shapes (and prices).
+They should be put in a cold oven, then preheated for at least 30 minutes after the desired oven temperature (I recommend 500Â°) is reached before using.
+Because the stones are porous and absorb liquid, the stone should never be washed with soap…just a dry brush or some plain, warm water if needed.
+Both the stone and the baking steel are ideal for baking bread.

 t stone or piece of ceramic or earthenware used to evenly distribute oven heat to pizzas or other baked goods, more or less mimicking the effects of cooking a pizza in a masonry oven.
 Such bakeware has more thermal mass than metal or glass pans.
 The porous nature of the stone used also helps absorb moisture, resulting in a crisp crust.